Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 \subsubsection{Dataset}

-770 contrast enhanced T1 volumes from 176 patients using the MRI magnetization-prepared rapid gradient echo (MPRAGE) sequence from a longitudinal study \cite{oft2020volumetric,putz2020fsrt} are used for evaluation.
+770 contrast enhanced T1 volumes from 176 patients using the MRI magnetization-prepared rapid gradient echo (MPRAGE) sequence \cite{brant1992mp} from a longitudinal study \cite{oft2020volumetric,putz2020fsrt} are used for evaluation.
+The MPRAGE MRI sequence is used in our regular clinical routine.
 Please find detailed information about data preprocessing and the distribution of BM in \cite{oft2020volumetric,putz2020fsrt}.
-Among them, 600 volumes are used for training, 67 volumes for validation to monitor convergence and overfitting, and the remaining 103 volumes are used for test.
+The 770 volumes are in an alphabetical order according to patient names.
+Among them, first 600 volumes are used for training, 67 volumes for validation to monitor convergence and overfitting, and the last 103 volumes are used for test.
+Since the distribution of BM is independent from patient names, it is equivalent to select BM distributions randomly.
 The training volumes are from 135 patients and 466 of them have temporal prior volumes.
+In total 1503 metastases are contained in the training dataset and among them 667 (44.4\%) have a volume size smaller than 0.1\,cm$^3$, which corresponds to a diameter of about 6\,mm.
 The test volumes are from 32 patients (excluding any patient in the training datasets) and 71 of them have temporal prior volumes.
 In total, 278 metastases are contained in the test dataset.
-Among all the metastases, 130 (47\%) of metastases have a volume size smaller than 0.1\,cm$^3$, which corresponds to a diameter of about 6\,mm.
+Among all the metastases, 130 (47\%) of metastases have a volume size smaller than 0.1\,cm$^3$.
 All volumes are resampled to an isotropic 1\,mm$^3$ resolution with dimensions $240 \times 240 \times 155$ and affinely registered.
-Bias correction is applied to get homogeneous intensity.
+N4 bias correction \cite{tustison2010n4itk} is applied to get homogeneous intensity.